mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 ---
 ## How can you protect data using the console?

-The design section allows your organization to ensure sensible data are securely organised and stored through two main functionalities:
+The design section ensures sensitive data are organised, protected, and securely stored through two functionalities:

 * **Sensitivity**
 * **Client side Encryption**

 These two features allow you to specify the level of confidentiality you want to attribute to personal data and the way these data are encrypted when stored.

-To manage protection, Mia-Platform's Console offers two dedicated fields in every collection of your project.
+To manage data protection, Mia-Platform's Console offers two dedicated fields in every collection of your project.

 ![gdpr](img/gdpr.png)